2009 Rugby League Four Nations: New Zealand vs England

-Tournament Ladder

 Final

 The Australian team for the final had the Queensland team's halves pairing, front row, centre pairing and fullback, while both wingers, the whole back row, three-quarters of the bench and the coach were New South Walshmen.

 By playing in this match, Darren Lockyer became the first Australian in history to play in fifty international matches for his country.
 In addition, teammate and fellow Queenslander, Petero Civoniceva became the most-capped forward, breaking Johnny Raper's record by earning his 40th cap.

 It took Australia till the ninth minute to cross England's line.
 Quick passing out to Brett Morris on the right wing saw him dive over in the corner, but the video referee ruled that he'd lost control of the ball in the grounding of it so no try was allowed.
 In England's very next set of six, they had reached Australia's half when NRL-bound loose forward Sam Burgess charged through the Kangaroos' defence, running forty-five metres and dummying past the fullback to score under the posts.
 Sinfield's conversion put England ahead 6 nil after eleven minutes of play.
 In the fourteenth minute Australia responded: a cut-out pass from Johnathan Thurston on England's try-line was flicked on by Justin Hodges' fingertips to Morris, who this time got his try.
 Thurston kicked the conversion from near the sideline so the scores were level at 6 all.
 A few minutes later England were back attacking Australia's line, when on the final tackle Eastmond put a kick up to his right winger Peter Fox, who beat Jarryd Hayne in the leap for the ball to come down with the try, putting the home team back in front.
 Sinfield missed the conversion attempt so the score was 10–6 with twenty minutes of the first half remaining.
 Five minutes later Hayne made a good break from half way, kicking ahead for Greg Inglis to chase through and ground the ball.
 The video referee checked Inglis' grounding and gave him the benefit of the doubt.
 Thurston kicked the extras so Australia had the lead again 12–10 with fourteen minutes of the first half left.
 At the thirty-minute mark England were penalised right in front of their goal posts and Australia opted to take the kick, Thurston's boot pushing Australia's lead out to four.
 No further points were scored in the first half so they went into the break at England 10, Australia 14.